Loltolo-Lesapiti/ror_blog_app/README.md

 # 📖 Blog <a name="about-project"></a>

-> In this project, we created integration tests for all of the views used in the project.
-We covered the user stories while taking into consideration the possible errors users may cause.
+> In this project, we added the devise gem to the Blog-app and used it for the registration and login of users.

 ## 🛠 Built With <a name="built-with"></a>